Alejogb1/job-board/blog-data/dbc-button-alignment-problem.md

 id: "dbc-button-alignment-problem"
 ---

-Okay so dbc button alignment right I've been down that rabbit hole myself more times than I care to admit Let's break it down because dbc can be a bit finicky especially when it comes to aligning those darn buttons
+ so dbc button alignment right I've been down that rabbit hole myself more times than I care to admit Let's break it down because dbc can be a bit finicky especially when it comes to aligning those darn buttons

 First off when you say "alignment problem" I'm guessing you're dealing with a few common culprits either buttons are stacked weirdly when you want them horizontal or they're off-center within their container or maybe they're just refusing to play nice with other components Yeah I've seen it all

-See here's my thing I've been working with web UIs and component libraries since before React was cool I remember the days of hand coding every single UI element a long long time ago like when CSS frameworks were just ideas sketched on napkins okay not really but it feels like it sometimes So trust me I've wrestled with CSS layout more than the average bear and let me tell you it never gets easier you just get better at troubleshooting it
+See here's my thing I've been working with web UIs and component libraries since before React was cool I remember the days of hand coding every single UI element a long long time ago like when CSS frameworks were just ideas sketched on napkins  not really but it feels like it sometimes So trust me I've wrestled with CSS layout more than the average bear and let me tell you it never gets easier you just get better at troubleshooting it

-Okay so let's get concrete When dealing with dbc buttons specifically I've found that the problem usually boils down to one of these
+ so let's get concrete When dealing with dbc buttons specifically I've found that the problem usually boils down to one of these

 **1 The Container's Layout**